Welcome to Deepbits!

 To address the aforementioned challenges, we developed Deepbits - the code intelligence platform that efficiently generates SBOM directly from executable code using patented Code AI technology.
 It uncovers components of executable code even if they are statically linked in and enables visibility that is far beyond other solutions.
 SBOMs are further processed to identify vulnerabilities, malware, license violations, and other threats in the software supply chain.

-Interested readers can also try our free online services including:
+Interested readers can also try our free Software Supply Chain Arsenal including:

 Updated 3 months ago